OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-01.md

 ## 2 Samuel 1:25

 > How the mighty have fallen in battle!
-> Jonathan lies lifeless upon your heights.
+> Jonathan lies, his body lifeless upon your heights.

 ## 2 Samuel 1:26